What to know about Monday's Michigan State Board meeting to certify election results - Local News 8

 Certification is usually a formality, but President Donald Trump is trying to block or delay the process in key states as part of a long-shot effort to overturn the election that he lost to President-elect Joe Biden.

-All eyes have been on Michigan this week after Trump called two Republican canvass board members from Wayne County to offer his support, after they went back and forth on voting to certify the election results from the state’s largest county, which includes Detroit.
-The board members filed affidavits Wednesday seeking to “rescind” their votes to certify the election result.

-On Friday, leaders from the state’s GOP legislature met with Trump at the White House, but contrary to the baseless claims of fraud the President and his allies have been peddling, they said they “have not yet been made aware of any information that would change the outcome of the election in Michigan.”
-Biden leads Trump by more than 154,000 votes in the state.

-Monday is the day when the Michigan State Board of Canvassers is scheduled to meet to certify those results.
+Monday is the day when the Michigan State Board of Canvassers is scheduled to meet to certify the state’s results.
 The board’s certification of election results is what triggers electors to be selected, which is what gets sent to the Electoral College.

+But the Trump campaign and its allies are continuing to try to intervene.

+On Saturday, the Michigan Republican Party and Republican National Committee sent a letter to the State Board of Canvassers asking them to delay certification for 14 days and wait for an audit of the election results in Wayne County, which includes Detroit, and is the state’s largest county — even though state law doesn’t allow that.

 The Michigan State Board of Canvassers is made up of two Democrats and two Republicans.
 The members are appointed by the governor “with the advice and consent of the Senate,” according to the law.

-Note: This story has been updated with additional developments Saturday.